What is EMDR therapy?

 It can help to improve mood and self-esteem.

-It can help to increase resilience and coping skills.
+It can help to increase resilience and a felt sense of safety.

 It can help people to feel more in control of their lives.